CenterValentine/hello-world-cpp/readme.md

 Demonsrate basic appliction execution in the C++ language.
 This application breaks ground on the first steps to completing a file reading and writing program.

-Hello world outputs a stream of characters and establishes a simple break-in of the C++ Module 1 excercise that will read files and output properties.
+Hello world outputs a stream of characters and solves an important barrier to webdevelopment, taking simple steps to complete a larger more complex task.
+In this case this provides a break-in of the C++ Module 1 excercise which will read files and output properties.

 # Development Environment